What is Scalability?

 1. Additional Components

 While horizontal scaling offers protection against single points of failure, the fact that there is more than one node can increase the complexity of the maintenance protocol.
-You will also need to include virtualization software and load balancing for a proper operation.
+You will also need to include virtualization software and load balancing for proper operation.

 Due to increased complexity, initial costs tend to be higher when implementing this solution.

 The below graph provides a better understanding of how the relationship between cost and performance behaves in each scenario.

 Communication between processes and routines is deeply involved in your application’s performance.
 All communication is internal with a single node, which is ideal; however, cloud computing technologies rely on network communication or Remote Procedure Calls (RPC).